mozilla/hawk/README.md

 ![hawk Logo](https://raw.github.com/hueniverse/hawk/master/images/hawk.png)

-**Hawk** is HTTP authentication scheme using a message authentication code (MAC) algorithm to provide partial HTTP request cryptographic verification.
+**Hawk** is an HTTP authentication scheme using a message authentication code (MAC) algorithm to provide partial HTTP request cryptographic verification.
 For more complex use cases such as access delegation, see [Oz](/hueniverse/oz).

 Current version: **0.0.x**